maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ![A=a](cmd0x13-A=a.png)

  - The command 0x13 (PATTERN-ONE) gets as pattern 0x49 or 0b01001001, so segments 0/A, 3/D, and 6/G are on.
- - The PATTERN-ONE inserts this pattern into the flow (moving the cursor).
+ - The PATTERN-ONE inserts this pattern into the flow (moving the cursor), unlike [PATTERN-ALL](#0x14-pattern-allp0p1p2p3).